hwheeler01/comp150/classnotes.md

 show only one per line, at the right.
 For our simple programs we will never need more than 8 variables, so only eight locations are displayed.
-As in the code section, address labels in decimal and binary are shown. </p>
+As in the code section, address labels in decimal and binary are shown.
-<p>The remaining parts of the display are for controlling the
+The remaining parts of the display are for controlling the simulator.
-simulator.
 They do not correspond to parts of Pip.
  The
 left column of buttons and text boxes is labeled COMMANDS.
  You
-should have already clicked on the command button labeled BINARY. </p>
+should have already clicked on the command button labeled BINARY.
-<p> Let us load a machine language program into Pip.
+ Let us load a machine language program into Pip.
 Make sure
 you have downloaded simple.bin.
 You can open it in the Idle editor, to see the file format, if you like.
-It contains five binary instructions.  </p>
+It contains five binary instructions.
-<p>Type simple.bin into the Filename text box.
-Then
+Type simple.bin into the Filename text box.
+Then click LOAD.
-click LOAD.
- The contents of the file appear as the first five instructions in Pip.</p>
+ The contents of the file appear as the first five instructions in Pip.
 <h3><a class="mozTocH3" name="machineLang"></a>An
 Introduction to
 Pip Machine Language (vid)<br>
 </h3>
-<p>All Pip instructions use the Accumulator.
-It is
-always a
-source of data and/or the destination of a result.
+All Pip instructions use the Accumulator.
+It is always a source of data and/or the destination of a result.
 There are two other ways Pip refers to data.
 One is to have the actual